 All students majoring in either Mathematics or Applied Mathematics must complete Mathematics 141, 142, 231, 242, 254.
-In addition, a major in Applied Mathematics requires Mathematics 222, 421, Computer Science 261 as well as two electives in Mathematics at the 200-level or higher.
+In addition, a major in Applied Mathematics requires Mathematics 222, 421, Computer Science 261/271 as well as two electives in Mathematics at the 200-level or higher.
 At least one of these electives must be at the 400-level.
-Computer Science 262 may be substituted for the other Mathematics elective.
+Computer Science 262/272 may be substituted for the other Mathematics elective.
 A major in Mathematics requires Mathematics 431, 441, two electives at the 200-level or higher, and two additional electives at the 300-level or above.
-One elective may be Computer Science 261.
+One elective may be Computer Science 261/271.

-A major in Computer Science requires at least 11 courses: Computer Science 261, 262, 361, 362, 461, and 480; Mathematics 141 and 254; and three additional courses, at least two of which must be Computer Science courses at the 200-level or above.
+A major in Computer Science requires at least 11 courses and two corequisite laboratory courses: Computer Science 261/271, 262/272, 361, 362, 461, and 480; Mathematics 141 and 254; and three additional courses, at least two of which must be Computer Science courses at the 200-level or above.
 A student may use either Computer Science 161 or Physics 106 for the third course.

 The department recommends that students who intend to teach mathematics complete a major in Mathematics.
-The department recommends that students who intend to pursue a career in engineering complete a major in either Mathematics or Applied Mathematics; it is recommended that these students take Mathematics 243 and 342 and Computer Science 261 and 262.
+The department recommends that students who intend to pursue a career in engineering complete a major in either Mathematics or Applied Mathematics; it is recommended that these students take Mathematics 243 and 342 and Computer Science 261/271 and 262/272.

 The requirements for a minor in Mathematics are 19 credit hours from the following Mathematics courses: 141, 142, 231, 242, and one additional 3 or 4 credit hour course in Mathematics at the 300-level or above.
-The requirements for a minor in Computer Science are 17 credit hours from the following Computer Science courses: 261, 262, 361, and two electives in Computer Science, at least one of which is at the 300-level or above.
+The requirements for a minor in Computer Science are 17 credit hours from the following Computer Science courses: 261/271, 262/272, 361, and two electives in Computer Science, at least one of which is at the 300-level or above.